Catholic Schoolhouse Tour 3: Week 16

 - Here is a free coloring page of Edgar Degas Featured art, The Dance Class.

-- Here’s some new flash cards to add to your collection:
+- Here are some new flashcards to add to your collection:

-- Saint John Vianny is in our timeline this week.
-Listen to 5minutes of his Catechism on Salvation Youtube.
+- Saint John Vianney is in our timeline this week.
+Listen to 5 minutes of his Catechism on Salvation YouTube.

 - Saint John Vianney transformed a whole community by his call to confession.
 Print this examination of conscious and take all your students to confession this week.

-- Here is an entire VBS program that teaches about Saint John Vianny.
+- Here is an entire VBS program that teaches about Saint John Vianney.
 Read through it and incorporate some of it into your week!